 WHY SHOULD YOU SKI AND SNOWBOARD IN ITALY?

 There are a number of reasons to ski and snowboard in Italy.
 However, this subheading will discuss only a few of the reasons.

 The geographical diversity and the Italian culture.
 The natural scenery of Monte Rosa, Monte Bianco, the Apennines, Dolomites, Mt.
 Etna and other mountains is beautiful!
 The mountains are very diverse as is the Italian culture.
 The cultural heritage in Italy could be different from valley another.

 Amazing skiing and snowboarding.
 The quality of the skiing and snowboarding experiences from many of the ski resorts in Italy is just awesome!
 This is because ski resorts like Courmayeur, Monterosa, Via Lattea, La Thuile, the Dolomites and other areas raise to world-renowned standard.

 Endless skiing can be assured whether there is fresh, natural snow or not.
 This is because Italy is one of the best snow-makers.

 The value you get is well worth with your money.
 Even with affordable and economical skiing and snowboarding, Italy is still one of the best skiing destinations in the world.

 Many things about Italy is about La Dolce Vita, the sweet life!
-This is especially present in those few Aperol spritzers enjoyed on the sunny deck of a high alpine rifugio.
+This is especially present in those few Aperol spritzers.
+Which enjoy on the sunny deck of a high alpine rifugio.